nanvelinedi/CS160-The-Godmothers/README.md

 ## Overview

 ArtMart Finder is a social app to discover local art marts on a map and let artists/organizations post events and artwork.
+[Video Demonstration](https://youtu.be/Gj5rUgTW89g?si=UXGz3PgvCv1bg1r_) of the working website.

 This repository contains the frontend in the "website" folder.